 '''

-IPython.core.history.catch_corrupt_db (f, self, a, kw)
+IPython.core.history.catch_corrupt_db (func)

 '''

 A decorator which wraps HistoryAccessor method calls to catch errors from a corrupt SQLite database, move the old database out of the way, and create a new one.

 We avoid clobbering larger databases because this may be triggered due to filesystem issues, not just a corrupt file.